amitgu22/reward-service/README.md

 Spring boot application to demonstrate the real time reward system.

-Followed data driven testing apporach for a building a system.It does allows you to undertsand the system and all edge cases.
+Followed data driven testing apporach for a building a system.It does allows you to undertsand the system functional floe and all the edge cases.

 ## Requirements